grace-sampao/grace-sampao/README.md

 ## 🏗️ The Engineering Approach: Architecture to AI Systems

-I look at the world of Generative AI, Large Language Models (LLMs), and Autonomous Agentic Systems through a structural engineering lens.
-Drawing on a background in multi-phase physical architectural design, my focus is directed entirely at the infrastructure—how data, context, and intelligence are systematically organized to build reliable, enterprise-grade AI foundations.
+I look at the world of Generative AI, Large Language Models (LLMs) and Autonomous Agentic Systems through a structural engineering lens.
+Drawing on a background in multi-phase physical architectural design, my focus is directed entirely at the infrastructure—how data, context and intelligence are systematically organized to build reliable, enterprise-grade AI foundations.

-I treat software development and AI engineering like a physical site plan: balancing system load, defining clear data-flow paths between autonomous modules, maintaining meticulous documentation, and enforcing strict fault tolerances.
+I treat software development and AI engineering like a physical site plan: balancing system load, defining clear data-flow paths between autonomous modules, maintaining meticulous documentation and enforcing strict fault tolerances.

 ---